aryna-yukhnevich/dev/README.md

     - `grafana_instance_type`: add this parameter and specify the EC2 instance type for the Grafana instance.
 Defaults to `t3.micro`.

 **Monitored Environments Configuration**:
 - in the `name` parameter, enter the name of your Monitored environment.
-Refered in items in monitoring_groups.json.
+Refered in `monitoring_groups.json`.
-- in the `account_id`, `region` parameters, specify AWS region and account ID of your Monitored account.
-Refers to AWS Account and Region to be monitored.
+- in the `account_id`, `region` parameters, specify AWS region and account ID of the account to be monitored.
-- in the `metrics_extractor_role_arn` [Optional], specify IAM Role Arn to get access for metrics extraction.
-If not specified - a default one is used (arn:aws:iam::{account_id}:role/role-salmon-cross-account-extract-metrics-dev).
-For jobs running on another AWS account.
-The IAM Role to use to collect executions data. \
+- in the `metrics_extractor_role_arn` [Optional], specify IAM Role ARN to extract metrics for the resources running in another AWS account.
+If not specified - a default one is used (`arn:aws:iam::{account_id}:role/role-salmon-cross-account-extract-metrics-dev`). \
 To add additional monitored environments, simply append another dictionary block with the same structure.

 **Delivery Methods Configuration**: